Devatoria/go-mesos-executor/README.md

 ## Run linters

 You can also run linters using `gometalinter` tool with the `make lint` command.
 Before running the linters, you have to install them using `gometalinter --install` command.
-Please take a look at https://github.com/alecthomas/gometalinter for more information
+Please take a look at https://github.com/alecthomas/gometalinter for more informations.

 ## TODO